hoangnguyen177/liferay-shibboleth-plugin/README.md

 Shibboleth Authentication Plugin for Liferay
 ============================================

-This plugin is an extended version of the plugin by rsheshi@gmail.com (see below).
+This plugin is a forked version of the plugin by Ivan Novakov that is itself an extesion of rsheshi@gmail.com's plugin (see below).

-Additional features has been added:

-* auto create users using Shibboleth attributes (email, first name, last name)
-* auto update user information upon login
-* added options to specify the headers (Shibboleth attributes) to be used for extracting email, first name and last name
-* basic attribute to role mapping
+This is a backport to Liferay 6.1.0 for Science Portals.
+Some additional logging, error handling, etc. is added.

 Requirements
 ------------